Skip to content

 Why does the calculator show two future values?

-Nominal future value is the cash number in future dollars.
-Real future value is the inflation-adjusted number in current purchasing power.
+Nominal future value is the cash number in future, nominal terms.
+Real future value is the inflation-adjusted number in today's purchasing power.
 Because gold is held primarily as an inflation hedge, both numbers matter — the nominal tells you what you will see on a statement; the real tells you what you can actually buy with it.

 Does this include storage and insurance costs?

 No. Physical gold storage (safe, vault, deposit box) typically costs 0.1-0.5% annually.
 Gold ETFs charge expense ratios of 0.15-0.50%.
-Subtract your expected holding cost from the nominal return for a more realistic projection.
+Subtracting expected holding costs from the nominal return gives a more realistic projection.

 Is gold a good inflation hedge?